Typhoon Noru: Philippines

+Highest Tropical Cyclone Wind Signal

-Animation of Tropical Cyclone Wind Signals in each province raised by the PAGASA throughout the passage of Noru.
+Highest Tropical Cyclone Wind Signal issued by PAGASA for Noru (Karding) in each province.
+The white line represents the best track.

 The PAGASA began releasing bulletins on the storm on September 22.
 Initially expected to remain a tropical depression, the agency raised the possibility of raising tropical cyclone wind signals up to Signal No. 1.
 The PAGASA began raising Signal No. 1 as early as September 23; signals were first raised in Isabela and Aurora.
 The Flood Forecasting and Warning Section of the PAGASA (PAGASA-FFWS) also issued advisories in parts of Ifugao and Isabela which were next to the Magat River — the main spillway of the Magat Dam, which was nearby the storm's forecast track.
 The National Telecommunications Commission also instructed telecommunications companies to ensure sufficient resources in areas forecast to be affected by the storm.

 On September 24, the Magat Dam began discharging excess water at a rate of 200 cm3 per second in preparation for the storm.
 The PAGASA also began raising Signal No. 2 in parts of Isabela, Aurora, and the Polillo Islands.
 Now expected to reach typhoon intensity, the agency warned of the possibility of raising Signal No. 4 as the storm neared.
 In Cagayan and Isabela, farmers harvested their crops early in preparation.
 The Office of Civil Defense (OCD) in Cagayan Valley was put on red alert; bans on sailing, fishing, and the sale of liquor were imposed on the region.
 The Department of Social Welfare and Development (DSWD) and the provincial disaster agency for Cagayan also secured funds for immediate response and prepared food packs and personnel throughout the region.
 The OCD in the Bicol region also went on blue alert, bracing for the effects of the enhanced southwest monsoon.
 The National Disaster Risk Reduction and Management Council (NDRRMC) was also put on red alert as it activated its Emergency Operations Center teams.
 The Armed Forces of the Philippines and the Metropolitan Manila Development Authority also prepared for the impacts of the storm.
 The Mines and Geosciences Bureau also warned of landslides and flooding in parts of Nueva Vizcaya, Quirino, and Cagayan.
 The Department of Public Works and Highways (DPWH) also closed Kennon Road, a major yet hazardous road that connects La Union and Baguio in Benguet, citing public safety reasons.
 The DPWH also began preparing quick response teams consisting of maintenance personnel and equipment which will oversee the possibility of roads in affected areas.
 The Philippine Red Cross prepared its volunteers, which included operations staff and on-the-ground personnel.
 Telecommunications companies PLDT, Smart, and Globe prepared their free calling and charging stations for rapid deployment.
 On the evening of September 24 (PHT), Signal No. 3 was raised in the Polillo Islands and in parts of Camarines Norte.